hardwarelayer/tientn-jboard-game/README.md

 This game also serves my AI learning process: rules based, predictive analytics, desision making.

+I plan to focus on the Asia-Pacific theater.
+But because the TripleA engine, we can make any theater of operation for the game.

 Features
 ---------------

 ### Notes:

-World war game between Axis and Allies, with 'territory building', 'city building'.
+World war game like Axis and Allies, with 'territory building', 'city building'.
 A special jCoin monetary unit, for human player to build bases, and tribute to allies and opponent's AI.
 It can be base of a new trading / financial system in game, later.

 On map event feature which make war battles have more visibility on map.